 Virginia Satir offered another view of change.
 One that still relies on the scenic route to change!

-What do you make of this model, when compared to the notion the Window of Tolerance (WOT) that is tempting ourselves into catastrophising, ritualising, rigidity and chaos?
+What do you make of this model, when compared to the notion of the Window of Tolerance (WOT)– that tempts us into catastrophising, ritualising, rigidity and chaos?